PaulMill/movie_chooser_bot/README.md

-# Basic Bot template
+# Movie Chooser Bot template

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),
+This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com), Movie API call from [The Movie Database](https://www.themoviedb.org/);

-This samples shows how to:
+This shows how to:
 - Use [LUIS](https://luis.ai) to implement core AI capabilities
 - Implement a multi-turn conversation using Dialogs
 - Handle user interruptions for such things as Help or Cancel